-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Ben Affleck

 The "Batman v.
 Superman" star may have announced his split from Jennifer Garner in 2015, but that hasn't stopped the A-list couple from keeping their family as together as possible.
-The pair share three children—11-year-old daughter Violet, 8-year-old daughter Seraphina and 5-year-old son Samuel.
+The pair share three children—12-year-old daughter, Violet, 9-year-old daughter, Seraphina, and 6-year-old son, Samuel.

 Photo: